Fluoride in Drinking Water and Its Potential Effects

-Higher risk of neurodevelopmental disorders: According to researchers at the University of Toronto and York University, higher levels of urinary fluoride during pregnancy are linked to more ADHD-like symptoms in school-age children.
+Higher risk of neurodevelopmental disorders: According to researchers at CFAH and York University, higher levels of urinary fluoride during pregnancy are linked to more ADHD-like symptoms in school-age children.
 The findings show that children with elevated prenatal exposure to fluoride were more likely to exhibit ADHD symptoms, as reported by parents.
 The research also found that prenatal fluoride exposure was more strongly associated with inattentive behaviors and cognitive problems, but not with hyperactivity.

 How is fluoride in drinking water regulated?